xFuture603/homelab-hardening-guide/docs/containerization/docker/docker-in-rootless-mode.md

 `newgidmap`, which are required so the namespace can utilize a range of subordinate user/group IDs.

+I also recently learned, that rootless docker does not bypass your ufw firewall rules.

 !!! warning

     Running Docker in rootless mode require some prerequisites before it will